-6.2 Content of .FIT File Header
+6.2 Content of \.FIT File Header

 The labels for the FITS-format file versions contain identical meta-information and only minor changes owing to the differences of the image file format.
-The .FIT image files also contain meta-data in their header so that the files can be used independently of the PDS dataset structure.
+The \.FIT image files also contain meta-data in their header so that the files can be used independently of the PDS dataset structure.
 Astrometric registration information is included in the form of WCS keywords.
 However, the geometric distortion (see Section 4.2.4) towards the edge of the field of view is not modelled here.
 Table 15 shows the correspondence between PDS and FITS keywords used in the label file and the header, respectively.
+For target dependent PDS keywords specified as " N/A" the corresponding FITS keywords are omitted.